 If you’d like to see what the data warehouse designing process looks like, we have a short description for you right here:

 As we told you earlier, there is no one versatile data warehouse.
 It has to be built in accordance with your needs.
 That’s why every department in your company should be engaged in this process.
-You have to know what do you need the data warehouse for.
+You have to know what you need the data warehouse for.
 Every department needs to understand the purpose of it, how it will benefit them, and what kind of results they can expect.
 Only then, it’s possible to design a data warehouse that’s efficient and useful.

 There are three significant environments within a data warehouse–development, testing, and production.
 Why do you need these three elements?
 All these environments have different resource needs, therefore trying to combine all functions into one structure can be terrible for performance.
 Naturally, there can be more environments, designed to suit specific business needs, for instance, the quality assurance environment.